karpovep/poc/README.md

 - Programming language - GO Lang VS Java ?
 - HTTP/2 as a transport, grpc VS capn proto
-- Database(s) - TBD, not in scope of PoC
+- Database(s) - TBD, not in scope of PoC (Cassandra could be considered as an option, need to check it works with updates and transactions)

 ### Acceptance Criteria